- Audio interfaces are an essential component in any production setup.

 Overall, this is a great option for beginners with a limited budget who don’t want to sacrifice much.

 A Solid State Logic audio interface with two channels at an affordable price?
 You bet!
 SSL has been the maker of some of the most renowned recording consoles for 40 years, with some costing more than your parent’s house!

 With the SSL2, this legendary company brings a set of pro-grade preamps and stunning 24-bit/192 kHz converters to the home studio, at a price that even beginners can afford.

 The SSL2+ comes stocked with a set of pro-grade preamps, stunning 24-bit/192 kHz converters, and a host of helpful I/O options, including four line outputs, two headphone jacks and 5-pin DIN MIDI in and out.

-The SSL2 audio interfacefeatures that natural sound and excellent build quality for which SSL is recognized.
+The SSL2 audio interface features that natural sound and excellent build quality we expect from SSL.
 Equipped with two class-leading microphone/line/instrument inputs and 24-bit/192 kHz converters from industry-renowned manufacturer AKM, the SSL2 offers fantastic quality in a small form factor.

 This audio interface is housed in a sturdy, attractive enclosure and features Neutrik connectors and Alps pots.

 Its front panel design offers an intuitive workflow with easy-to-read meters and an ergonomically satisfying feel that will surely be welcome at your home studio.
 The SSL2 also features a high-current headphone amp for precise monitoring.

 The SSL2 brings the sound of the legendary 4000 series recording consoles with its Legacy 4K feature, which gives the preamps two essential characteristics of the 4000 series signal chain just by pushing a button.